Sign-in

 To effectively tune your weapon profiles:

-2. Observe Bullet Pattern: Fire at the wall.
+1. Observe the bullet pattern: Fire at the wall.

 • If shots are climbing too high, increase the vertical value.